arjunkmrm/estimating-adolescent-sleep-need/README.md

 ## Data cleaning

-First, I select only the columns that are required for the analysis.
+First, I selected only the columns that were required for the analysis.

     ##     subj day_num      group lapses
     ## 1 NFS001       1 nonap_5hx7      1